udinelovers-bit/balatro-gba/README.md

 # Balatro GBA
 This is an attempt to recreate the game 'Balatro' as accurately as possible, including all of the visual effects that make Balatro feel satisfying to play.

-This port is strictly limited to the content that was available in the Balatro Steam demo.
+This port is strictly limited to the content that was available in the January 2024 Balatro Steam demo.
+### **Disclaimer: This project is NOT endorsed or supported by Playstack or LocalThunk**
+#### This project is solely aimed to recreate Balatro's old demo on the Game Boy Advance and is not meant to infringe or draw sales away from the full game's release or any of the established works by Playstack and LocalThunk.
+All rights are reserved to their respective holders.
 ![Example](https://github.com/cellos51/balatro-gba/blob/main/example.gif)

 # **Build Instructions:**